floriankrb/python-setup/README.md

 See which package was installed and add what should be added : git add -p git commit -m'added package mynewpackage'

+# Known issues
+- cartopy: 0.17.0   and  matplotlib: 3.3.0 are not compatible (https://stackoverflow.com/questions/63170989/typeerror-when-using-cartopy-to-plot-xarray-pcolormesh).
+When installing packages, I had to force the version for cartopy=0.18.0, then install all packages without proj4.
+Hopefully what is needed from proj4 in the other packages is installed correctly as a dependency of these packages.